 FLEX (Fluorescence Explorer)

 ESA’s Earth Explorer missions are developed in response to Earth observation priorities identified by the scientific community.
-These reports form the basis for selection of the eighth Earth Explorer mission.
+These reports form the basis for the selection of the eighth Earth Explorer mission.
 Two candidates, FLEX and CarbonSat, have undergone extensive feasibility studies.
 CarbonSat aims to quantify sources and sinks of carbon dioxide (CO2) and methane (CH4) by measuring their distribution in the atmosphere.
 FLEX aims to quantify photosynthetic activity and plant stress by mapping vegetation fluorescence.

 On November 19, 2015, ESA announced that its Member States had selected FLEX as the eighth Earth Explorer mission, upon recommendation from the Earth Science Advisory Committee.
 Following a rigorous selection process, the satellite will be ESA’s eighth Earth Explorer, planned for launch by 2022.
 1) 2) 3)